Anglo-Saxon London: Viking attacks

-Lundenburg
+Lundenburh

 English rule in London was restored by 886.
 Alfred quickly set about establishing fortified towns or burhs across southern England to improve his kingdom's defences: London was no exception.
-Within ten years, the settlement within the old Roman walls was re-established, now known as Lundenburg.
+Within ten years, the settlement within the old Roman walls was re-established, now known as Lundenburh.
 The old Roman walls were repaired and the defensive ditch was re-cut.
 These changes effectively marked the beginning of the present City of London, the boundaries of which are still to some extent defined by its ancient city walls.

-As the focus of Lundenburg was moved back to within the Roman walls, the original Lundenwic was largely abandoned and in time gained the name of Ealdwic, 'old settlement', a name which survives today as Aldwych.
+As the focus of Lundenburh was moved back to within the Roman walls, the original Lundenwic was largely abandoned and in time gained the name of Ealdwic, 'old settlement', a name which survives today as Aldwych.

 10th century London

 Alfred appointed his son-in-law Earl Æthelred of Mercia, the heir to the destroyed kingdom of Mercia, as Governor of London and established two defended Boroughs to defend the bridge, which was probably rebuilt at this time.
 The southern end of the bridge was established as the Southwark or Suthringa Geworc ('defensive work of the men of Surrey').
 From this point, the city of London began to develop its own unique local government.

 After Æthelred's death, London came under the direct control of English kings.
 Alfred's son Edward the Elder won back much land from Danish control.
 By the early 10th century, London had become an important commercial centre.
-Although the political centre of England was Winchester, London was becoming increasingly important. Æthelstan held many royal councils in London and issued laws from there. Æthelred the Unready favoured London as his capital and issued his Laws of London from there in 978.
+Although the political centre of England was Winchester, London was becoming increasingly important. Æthelstan held many royal councils in London and issued laws from there. Æthelred the Unready favoured London as his capital, and issued his Laws of London from there in 978.